josh-clsn/Atlas-Dweb-Install/README.md

 - Start the Dweb server
 - Open Atlas in your default browser

-## Useful Commands

-Once Dweb is running, you can use these commands in the PowerShell terminal:
-- `./dweb list-names` - List all available names of sites to load directly from Dweb
-- `./dweb open <name>` - Open a specific site by name

 ## Troubleshooting

 - If Dweb fails to start the first time, it may be blocked by Windows Defender or your antivirus.
 Click "Allow" or "Unblock" when prompted, then try again.